SalesConnection/Caction-Support/docs/How_edit_or_update_data_inside_system.md

    <br>

-3. The project can be edited directly on the dashboard by clicking the pencil icon.
+3. The project can be edited on the dashboard by clicking the pencil icon.

    <br>